Sadie Collective: History

 Anna Gifty Opoku-Agyeman, a former undergraduate student at the University of Maryland, Baltimore County, and Fanta Traore, a former research assistant at the Federal Reserve Board of Governors co-founded the organization in August 2018.
 Both women cited their isolating experiences in their work and academic environments as inspiration for creating an "intergenerational community" of Black women in economics and related fields.
 Both women mention that Lisa Cook is their mentor and an early supporter of the Collective.
 Anna Gifty Opoku-Agyeman and Lisa Cook co-wrote a New York Times opinion piece and participated in interviews specifically advocating especially for the inclusion and advancement of African-American women in the economics profession.

 Opoku-Agyeman served as the organization's CEO until her resignation in March 2021.
 Traore served as CEO shortly after.
-In July 2022, Bola Olanyian was announced as the Collective's first Executive Director.
+In July 2022, Bola Olaniyan was announced as the Collective's first Executive Director.

 Funding

 In October 2020, the organization entered a multi-year partnership with the Bill & Melinda Gates Foundation.
 In 2021, the organization was listed among several organizations awarded the first round of capital investments and philanthropic grants for Black women by Goldman Sachs to "fund the creation of high school economic clubs for young Black girls to participate in the annual Federal Reserve Challenge".